torizon/meta-toradex-torizon/README.md

 Reporting Issues
 ================
-If you encounter any issues when using or developing Torizon OS, you can open a new issue in this repository's issue tracker or create a new Technical Support topic in the Toradex Developer Community: https://community.toradex.com/.
+If you encounter any issues when using or developing Torizon OS, you can open a new issue in this repository's issue tracker or create a new Technical Support topic in the [Toradex Developer Community](https://community.toradex.com/).

 Contributing
 ============